Félix Rodríguez de la Fuente: Philosophy

 Felix's philosophy was founded in an evolutionary view of living organisms.
 Through evolution, species adapt and improve, but also gain in beauty, which he claimed was a byproduct of evolutionary fitness.
 However, he thought that the optimal fitness of humans had passed.
 Felix believed that the ideal epoch of humanity was the Hunter-gatherer culture during the Magdalenian era (Upper Palaeolithic, 15,000 years ago).
 During this period humans achieved great ecological and cultural success, while living harmoniously with nature.
 He believed that "the Neolithic initiated a culture of abuse and subjugation that continues to this day."
 He proposed to recover cultural elements from our Paleolithic past: behaviors that lie at the core of our species and that we crave for.

 Inspired by authors such as Teilhard de Chardin and Remy Chauvin, Rodríguez de la Fuente came to conceive of a future in which humans lived in harmony with nature and themselves.
 The development of collective thinking and creativity, the prioritization of the individual's leisure time to promote self-development, and the promotion of an appreciation for nature were keystones in his philosophy.

 His philosophy could be labelled as a form of vitalist humanism aimed at generating healthy individuals engaged in a continuous improvement of society.
 Felix emphasized that a generalized appreciation for nature requires an accurate reconstruction and awareness of natural history.
 Felix believed that modern individualism is detrimental to the development of cooperative patterns of behavior, which would only be possible in small communities of 5,000 individuals or less.

 He was well aware of the catastrophic prospects of a civilization resting upon individual achievement, eternal economic growth, and destruction of the environment.
 Felix had a deep appreciation for scientific research.
 He hoped that science would eventually lead to cultural evolution and yield the fruits of animistic thought: man and nature understood as a single living community.

 This philosophy provides some context to his interest in falconry: a form of hunting not involving deception, or supreme advantage over nature (cf., fire arms hunting).

 Rodríguez de la Fuente Foundation

 Starting in 2004 the foundation that bears his name has taken on the challenge to disseminate Rodríguez de la Fuente's legacy.
 The foundation promotes a number of conservation initiatives.
 Their mission statement is "to promote awareness and social involvement to create positive changes that encourage a more harmonious relation between 'man and earth'" The current president is Rodriguez de la Fuente's widow, Marcelle Parmentier.
 Their three daughters Odille, Leticia, and María de las Mercedes are members of the board of directors.

 Award and tribute

 From 1986 to 2009, Spain's Ministry of Environment gave the Felix Rodríguez de la Fuente Award for Natural Conservation to recognize ecological contributions by individuals and organizations.

-On 14 March 2010, Google celebrated Felix Rodriguez de la Fuente’s Birthday with a doodle.